-Barbara Ann Wright writes fantasy and science fiction novels and short stories when not adding to her enormous book collection or ranting on her blog.
+Barbara Ann Wright writes fantasy and science fiction novels and short stories when not adding to her enormous book collection in between naps.
 Her short fiction has appeared twice in Crossed Genres Magazine and once made Tangent Online’s recommended reading list.
 Her first novel, The Pyramid Waltz, was one of Tor.com’s Reviewer’s Choice books of 2012 and was a 2012 Foreword Review Book of the Year Award Finalist as well as a Golden Crown Award finalist.
 It won the 2013 Rainbow Award for Best Lesbian Fantasy and made BookRiot’s 100 Must-Read Sci-Fi Fantasy Novels By Female Authors.
-Her third novel, A Kingdom Lost won the 2014 Rainbow Award for Best Lesbian Romantic Fantasy, and Thrall: Beyond Gold and Glory, won the 2016 Rainbow Award for Best Lesbian Fantasy Romance.
-She is a member of Broad Universe, the Outer Alliance, the SFWA, and helped create Writer’s Ink in Houston.
-She is also a member of the Round Rock Writers Guild and the Austin Speed-Writing Challenge.
+She’s won five other Rainbow Awards, a Goldie Award, and has been shortlisted for the Lambda Awards.

 Visit her Bold Strokes page for more information.

 Pingback: Review: Pyramid Waltz by Barbara Ann Wright | A Lesbian Reads

 Are your related to Dr. John Kelly Wright, Jr. If so I remember you when you were a very small little girl.
 I am 86.